altomator/IIIF/README.md

 Digitally layering multiple images can also be needed for specific use cases.
 Each image can be gradually exposed by the user to allow the differences to be compared (e.g. the [Raphael Cartoons](https://www.vam.ac.uk/articles/explore-the-raphael-cartoons#slideshow=3891&slide=0), Victoria and Albert Museum)

 First, the [Compariscope](https://github.com/vanda/iiif-features#the-compariscope) utility app (Luca Carini, V&A) can be used to align IIIF documents.
 In this example, we align three states of a [Rembrandt engraving](https://gallica.bnf.fr/ark:/12148/btv1b105218666?rk=343349;2).
+A the end of the editing, we copy the alignment data into the manifest.

 Click on the illustration bellow to open Compariscope on the Rembrandt example, built with a [IIIF manifest](https://raw.githubusercontent.com/altomator/IIIF/main/manifests/layerstack-rembrandt.json) listing 3 Gallica documents.

 [![Layering images](images/rembrandt1.jpg)](https://vanda.github.io/iiif-features/compariscope.html?manifest=https://raw.githubusercontent.com/altomator/IIIF/main/manifests/layerstack-rembrandt.json)